Curriculum & Advising

 Steps to a Degree

 Students are challenged with a curriculum at the interface of engineering and medicine.
 During the first year, students are introduced to the fundamentals of engineering.
 These courses include Calculus, Physics, Chemistry and Biology and provide the foundation for future engineering courses.
-Once accepted into the program, students take engineering courses in mechanics, circuits, computer programming and materials, followed by specialized courses in biomedical engineering.
-The design process is woven throughout the curriculum.
-Students gain skills in manufacturing processes and biological synthesis while following the guidelines for FDA approval for a medical device.
+Once accepted into the program and beginning in their sophomore year, students take engineering courses in mechanics, circuits, computer programming and materials, followed by specialized courses in biomedical engineering.
+The biomedical engineering design process is woven throughout the curriculum.
+Through design, students gain skills in manufacturing processes and biological synthesis while following the guidelines for FDA approval for a medical device.

 Curriculum

 The curriculum, as for all sciences and engineering, is vertically structured, with experience and knowledge from each course serving as a foundation for subsequent courses.
-Students’ attention to prerequisites is important.
 Students are also encouraged to engage in laboratory research or have an internship experience in industry.

 All required courses are offered on both campuses in alternating semesters, and all graduation requirements can be met on the student’s home campus.
 If students miss a scheduled course due to study abroad, co-op or life circumstances, they are permitted to make up the course offered at the partner campus.
 Students may also travel to the partner campus also for general education courses and elective courses.